What Is My IP Address? - See Your Public IP Address - Master Tools

 • Learning - Understand IPv4/IPv6 and public vs private IP concepts

-A: Use a VPN or similar tools to mask your real IP and encrypt your traffic, reducing tracking risks.
+Use a VPN or similar tools to hide your real IP and protect your traffic, reducing tracking risks.
 Always comply with local laws and service terms.